asmeurer/brown-water-python/README.md

 ## License

-Everything in this repo is licensed under the MIT licence.
+Everything in this repo is licensed under the MIT license.
 See the LICENSE file.